DRadulovich/perazzi-site/V2-PGPT/V2_PreBuild-Docs/V2_REDO_Docs/V2_REDO_Phase-1/V2_REDO_system-manifest.md

 Ingestion begins with `V2_REDO_source-corpus.md`, which selects eligible documents, categories, and flags. `V2_REDO_metadata-schema.md` sets how those assets are stored in Supabase, and `V2_REDO_chunking-guidelines.md` dictates how each file is split with heading paths, mode/archetype hints, and guardrail flags.
 Optional chunking overrides and the embedding stack determine exact tokenization and vectorization.

 Runtime retrieval pulls chunks from Supabase based on the user message, guided by metadata from the schema and chunking rules.
-Phase 1 docs (assistant spec, guardrails, voice, use-case depth) provide the behavioral layer, while Phase 3 will define the exact API contract that binds requests, retrieval payloads, and system prompt assembly.
+Phase 1 docs (assistant spec, guardrails, voice, use-case depth) provide the behavioral layer, while Phase 3 defines the exact API contract that binds requests, retrieval payloads, and system prompt assembly.

 When responding, the assistant applies the 3 modes and 5 archetypes matrix from the assistant spec as a lens on top of retrieved corpus chunks.
-Mode influences intent handling (Prospect, Owner, Navigation/Guide), archetype fine-tunes tone and emphasis, and guardrails enforce hard boundaries while RAG keeps facts anchored in the V2 corpus.
+Mode influences intent handling (Prospect, Owner, Navigation/Guide), archetype steers structure + tone + emphasis (without labeling the user) gated by confidence, and guardrails enforce hard boundaries while RAG keeps facts anchored in the V2 corpus.

 ---